Local family displaced after landlord fails to fix unsafe living conditions

 Jermaine Boyd, his wife Danielle and their two kids have been renting an apartment in Schenectady for the past two years.
 The Boyd family says they stopped paying rent because the landlord has continuously refused to fix major repairs.

 “Every time we flush we hear stuff come up.
-The smell is ridiculous, it goes throughout the whole apartment.
-No one can even bare the smell,” said Danielle Boyd.
+The smell is ridiculous; it goes throughout the whole apartment.
+No one can even bear the smell,” said Danielle Boyd.

 The Boyds took action in their own hands.
 They called the city of Schenectady for help.
-The Schenectady Code of Enforcement came out on Wednesday.
-They declared the home uninhabitable.
+The Schenectady Code of Enforcement came out on Wednesday and declared the home uninhabitable.

 “He couldn’t even go down the stairs.
 He took three steps down to the basement and took a picture from the stairs,” said Danielle.

-The Boyd family say they have no place to go at the moment.
+The Boyd family says they have no place to go at the moment.
 They have been calling around and trying to make arrangements.

 “We are staying in a hotel currently right now.
 We have been reaching out for help.
 We are hoping to find a stable place that we can stay at for a little while,” said Danielle.

-News10 reached out to the Boyd’s landlord and did not hear back.
-They are working with local organizations to help them get a new place to live.
+NEWS10 reached out to the Boyd’s landlord and did not hear back.
+The family is working with local organizations to help them get a new place to live.

 LATEST STORIES